domotheawsome/personal-site-1/src/data/about.md

 # Intro

-I am a computer science student at Oregon State University where I learn concepts to apply to my future software engineering skills.
-I also tutor in programming languages and skills, and I participate in machine learning research with bleeding-edge GPUs.
-I am particularly interested in projects that touch machine learning, AI, and fullstack development.
-If you think I can be helpful to you or would like to meet me, please feel free to get in touch.
+I am a computer science student at Oregon State University and aspiring SWE.
+I am passionate about projects related to machine learning, AI, and full-stack development.
+In addition, I tutor in programming languages and skills, and participate in cutting-edge machine learning research using state-of-the-art GPUs.
+If you think I can be helpful to you or would like to connect, please do not hesitate to reach out.

 # Currently

-At Oregon State, I have learned how to collaborate with teams, manage projects, shape, and develop relationships with companies, build items with technologies like Python, React, and Rust.
-I primarily work as a software engineer but I have broad experience across disciplines and stacks.
+At Oregon State University, I have honed my skills in collaborating with teams, managing projects, fostering relationships with companies, and building software using technologies such as Python, React, and Go.
+While my primary focus is as a software engineer, I have gained a diverse range of experience across different disciplines and technology stacks.

-At Arthena, I have learned how to build teams, manage people, shape culture, develop relationships with customers, sell enterprise products, and build on-line predictive models with technologies like [Dask](https://dask.org/), [Dagster](https://dagster.io/), [TensorFlow](https://www.tensorflow.org/), and [spaCy](https://spacy.io/).
-I primarily work as a data engineer but have broad experience across Arthena’s stack.

 # Some history

 - Computer programming has always been on my radar since a young age.
-My father is a software engineer on the cusp of many cutting-edge technologies and introduced my to Roblox at it's peak in 2009.
-Cue the start of a gaming addiction at a young age.
+My father, a software engineer working on cutting-edge technologies, introduced me to Roblox at its peak in 2009, which led to the start of a gaming addiction at a young age.

-- From Roblox, I twiddled around with their game engine and designed/coded personal games, especially those that featured modern house designs.
-I would share these accomplishments with friends and family, thinking one day I'll become an architect.
+- From playing Roblox, I began experimenting with the game engine and designing and coding personal games, particularly those featuring modern house designs.
+I would share these accomplishments with friends and family, and I even thought about becoming an architect one day.

-- Architecture and game development quickly fell off my radar as I started to grow more into non-profit work.
-Throughout high school, I began contributing my time towards volunteering centered around children & youth, and developing my leadership skills and presence both in my school and community.
+- However, architecture and game development fell off my radar as I became more interested in non-profit work.
+Throughout high school, I began dedicating my time to volunteering for organizations focused on children and youth, and I developed my leadership skills and presence in both my school and community.

-- I spearheaded a number of programs while in high school, including implementing a peer tutoring program, arranging a school-wide card drive for the elderly, and arranging numerous non-profit opportunities for the National Honor Society, which I served as president for a brief moment.
+- In high school, I spearheaded a number of programs, including implementing a peer tutoring program, organizing a school-wide card drive for the elderly, and arranging numerous non-profit opportunities for the National Honor Society, which I served as president for a brief period.

-- Right before graduation, after deciding between a wide range of studies, I settled on computer science at Oregon State University.
-This was a major shift for me as I had little coding experience and no projects under my belt, but I knew I would be making the right descision.
+- Right before graduation, after considering a wide range of studies, I decided to pursue computer science at Oregon State University.
+This was a major shift for me, as I had little coding experience and no projects under my belt, but I knew it was the right decision.

-- Right before college, I began frantically learning basic Python programming, everything from conditional statements to control loops, to prepare for my first Introduction to Computer Science course at OSU.
-This is where I wrote my first "Hello World!" in Python.
-And of course I took Harvard's CS50 course.
+- In preparation for my first computer science course at OSU, I began frantically learning basic Python programming, everything from conditional statements to control loops.
+This is where I wrote my first "Hello World!" program in Python, and I also took Harvard's CS50 course.

-- Entering college, I knew I overprepared myself just by a slight margin.
-I flew through the first couple coding courses but quickly realized just how marginalized women were in the field.
-A glance around the classroom tells you that all the statistics and articles about women in tech are true.
-I quickly found myself exploring diversity networks around campus and beyond.
+- Upon entering college, I realized I had overprepared myself slightly.
+I excelled in the first few coding courses but quickly realized how marginalized women were in the field.
+A glance around the classroom confirmed that the statistics and articles about women in tech are true.
+I quickly found myself exploring diversity networks on campus and beyond.

-- I oriented myself in a number of extracurricular organizations that supported women in tech and women in engineering.
-I quickly became steadfast member in ACM-W (Association of Computing Machinery for Women), SWE (Society for Women Engineers), and Rewriting the Code.
-I continue to be deeply grateful for the community I have found in these organziations and have since mentored and served in a number of capacities for other women navigating engineering studies.
+- I became actively involved in a number of extracurricular organizations that supported women in tech and women in engineering, such as ACM-W (Association of Computing Machinery for Women), SWE (Society for Women Engineers), and Rewriting the Code.
+I am deeply grateful for the community I have found in these organizations and have since mentored and served in various capacities for other women navigating engineering studies.

-- I also discovered a new interest in competitive programming, where I have been able to master  algorithm and DS concepts through collaboration and competition with my peers at ACM (Association for Computing Machinery).
-I competed in ICPC 2021 and placed second in Oregon alongside my team.
+- I also discovered a new interest in competitive programming, where I have been able to master algorithm and data structure concepts through collaboration and competition with my peers in the ACM (Association for Computing Machinery).
+I competed in ICPC 2021 and placed second in Oregon with my team.

-- I've since taken every interesting CS course at OSU, from assembly level programming to advanced web development, and holistically shaping my skills.
-My most favorite class so far has to be Introduction to Assembly Language where I got to program microcontrollers to play freeze tag.
+- I have taken every interesting CS course at OSU, from assembly-level programming to advanced web development, and have been working to shape my skills holistically.
+My favorite class so far has been Introduction to Assembly Language, where I got to program microcontrollers to play freeze tag.

-- I've also earned a position as a peer tutor where I'm able to assist students with DS/Algo concepts and a new research position working at the intersection of GPUs and machine learning.
+- I have also earned a position as a peer tutor, where I assist students with data structure and algorithm concepts, and a new research position working at the intersection of GPUs and machine learning.

-- My history still continues, one can say this is just the start.
-I look forward to working through internships, starting my professional career, and growing both as a person and engineer.
+- My story is ongoing, and this is just the beginning.
+I look forward to working through internships, starting my professional career, and growing both as a person and engineer..

 # Outside of Tech

-- I have been studying music as a double major at OSU where I am slowly yet surely mastering the classical guitar.
-My most favorite composer is Antonio Lauro and I am deeply knowledgable and passionate about South American + Mexican music starting from the romantic period.
+- I have been studying music as a double major at OSU where I am graduallymastering the classical guitar.
+My most favorite composer is Antonio Lauro and I am deeply knowledgable and passionate about South American music, starting from the romantic period.

 - I enjoy gardening/horticulture and regularly participate in the community garden at OSU.
-I have gained quite a bit of knowledge/skills since starting in 2019 and look forward to maintaining my own garden/living sustainably in the future.
+Since starting in 2019, I have gained a significant amount of knowledge and skills, and I look forward to maintaining my own garden and living sustainably in the future.

-- I enjoy traveling and look forward to traveling more in the near future.
+- I am eager to travel abroad and explore new cultures, cuisines, and landscapes.
+The opportunity to immerse myself in a different way of life and gain a new perspective is incredibly exciting to me.
+As Ibn Battuta said, "Travel leaves you speechless, then turns you into a storyteller."